TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 6/Judges 6.10.md

 ---

-and I said unto you, I am Jehovah your God; ye shall not fear the gods of the Amorites, in whose land ye dwell.
-But ye have not hearkened unto my voice.
+and I said to you, "I am Yahweh your God; you shall not fear the gods of the Amorites, in whose land you dwell."
+But you have not listened to my voice.'"